froelich/sf-relate/README.md

 bash 3_run_MHE.sh
 bash 4_verify_output.sh
 ```
-Note that the scripts download some necessary dependencies to fetch and maniuplate 1000 Genome from PLINK2's 1000 Genome Resources, formatted in `.pgen`.

 ## Preparation of Test Data from [1000 Genomes](https://pubmed.ncbi.nlm.nih.gov/36055201/)
 The following describes how to generate example test data based on 1000 Genomes phase 3, phased data hosted on [PLINK2](https://www.cog-genomics.org/plink/2.0/resources#phase3_1kg).